+The principal component (PCA~\cite{pca}) exhibited ponderation of centrality measures: degrees, strengths and betweenness centrality.
+Clustering coefficient is presented in almost perfect orthogonality.

+Symmetry of edges have been reported as bonded to different roles played by participants and relations~\cite{newmanEvolving}, and dispersion was more prevalent in symmetry related measures than clustering coefficient.

+This composition of the principal component suggests that all six degree and strength measures are equally important for system characterization, although it is known that they do not relate to the same participation characteristics.

-Most important is that the contribution from the distinct metrics to network topology is very similar for all the networks considered, and did not vary with time.
+Most important is that the contribution from the distinct metrics to network topology variance is very similar for all the networks considered, and did not vary with time.
 This stability in network behavior is remarkable, as will be shown by the very small standard deviations of the contributions from the metrics along time.

-Applying Principal Component Analysis (PCA) [ref. ?] to the topological metrics obtained as specified in Section ?, we note that the variance in the data is accounted for mostly by the degree and betweenness centrality, as indicated in Table II for the LAU list.
-Similar results are obtained for the other lists (see Tables ??? in the Supplementary Material).
-Indeed, the first component is a weighted average of degree and betweenness centrality, while the second component is mostly the clustering coefficient.
-Note also in Table II that the standard deviations are quite small, which means that the first and second components do not vary with the window size or with time (as the window is made to slide for covering the whole network of email messages).
+The variance is mostly presented by degree, strength and betweenness centrality, as indicated in Tables~\ref{compPCA0} and~\ref{compPCA} for the LAU list (similar results are obtained for the other lists and omitted here for simplicity).
+The standard deviations are small, which means that the first and second components varies little with time.

-If all metrics are used, including in and out degrees and strengths, there is no significant change compared to the conclusions inferred from above.
-Table III shows the mean contributions to the first three components, where the first component is dominated by degree, strength and betweenness centrality.
 Degree and strength are highly correlated, with Spearman correlation coefficient $\in [0.95,1]$ and Pearson coefficient $\in [0.85,1)$ for $ws>1000$.
-The clustering coefficient is again responsible for the second component.
-The corresponding PCA plot for the two first components is shown in Figure 3, where the vertices have been colored according to the sector they belong.
-As expected peripheral vertices have very low values in the first component.
+The corresponding PCA plot for the two first components is shown in Figure~\ref{PCA}, where the vertices have been colored according to the sector they belong.
+As expected peripheral vertices have very low values in the first component and greater dispersion in second component.

-Since the clustering coefficient is almost entirely orthogonal to the degree (and other centrality measurements), a plot of clustering coefficient versus degree in Figure 5 (depois alterar para Figure 4 porque virá antes) is similar to the PCA in Figure 3.
-In fact, the different types of vertices are even easier to distinguish in Figure 5.
+Since the clustering coefficient is almost entirely orthogonal to the degree (and other centrality measurements), the plot of clustering coefficient versus degree in Figure~\ref{clust} is similar to the PCA in Figure~\ref{PCA}.

-We also tested the importance of the symmetry-related measurements defined in Section ??, by generating a PCA plot in Figure 4 (que deverá ser Figure 5) where all metrics were considered.
-The overall appearance of the plot differs considerably from the two previous plots because now we find that the symmetry-related metrics are more relevant than the clustering coefficient.
-This is shown clearly in Table IV where the clustering coefficient is only relevant for the third principal component.
-It is concluded that the symmetry-related measurements are more meaningful in characterizing interaction networks than the clustering coefficient, especially for hubs and intermediary vertices, which are much more dispersed in the plot in Figure 4 than in Figure 3.
+The PCA plot in Figure~\ref{PCA2} , where all metrics were considered, reflects symmetry-related relevance for the variance.
+This is shown in Table~\ref{compPCA2} where the clustering coefficient is only relevant for the third principal component (with contributions from out-degree and out-strength).
+It is concluded that the symmetry-related measurements can be more meaningful in characterizing interaction networks than the clustering coefficient, especially for hubs and intermediary vertices, which are more dispersed in Figure~\ref{PCA2} than in Figure~\ref{PCA}.

 \begin{figure}